 The bottom line is money.
 Whoever has the majority of the time sharing typically gets child support from the other.
 Money should never be put before the child’s best interests.
 But it is important to understand in advance that giving the majority of time with the child to the other parent may result in you having to pay them money each month.
 How much is different in each case and is based on Florida’s Child Support Guidelines.

-To learn more about your case and what we think the likely outcome will be, call us today.
+Are you looking to Petition for Paternity, visit our How to Establish Paternity page.
+Or to learn more about your child custody case and what we think the likely outcome will be, call us today.